 Life insurance provides the opportunity to protect your family in the event of your untimely death.
 Without your income, your children might be forced into less than ideal financial circumstances.

 If you make the effort to invest in life insurance now, then it could prevent financial tragedy for your children.
 Plus, they will already have enough to cope with if they lose you.

 Particularly, Term Policies in Life insurance can be considered as they will cover only Life of the Main Earning Member / Family Head in the Family and In case of Untimely Death or Any Eventuality, you can use this financial tool to safeguard your family’s financial future.

 5. Invest in your child’s education

-6. Teach your children about personal finance
+6. Teach your children about Personal Finances

 It is estimated that 70% of families lose their wealth in the second generation.
-And 90% lose it in the third!
+And 90% lose it in the third !

 With statistics like that, it can seem pointless to save for a legacy of wealth.
-However, in many cases, the loss of generational wealth can be prevented through financial education.
+However, in many cases, this loss of generational wealth can be prevented through financial education.
 After all, it is easy to lose generational wealth if your kids have no personal finance knowledge.